-To answer the question, “Can you run a boat with a bent prop?” it is worth considering how bent it is.
-Using a boat with a bent propeller really depends on the kind of damage that has been done to the propeller itself.
+To answer the question, “Can you run a boat with a bent prop?”
+It is worth considering how bent it is.
+Using a boat with a bent propeller depends on the kind of damage done to the propeller itself.

 The most common issue you will experience with a bent propeller is a vibration in your driveline.
 This is a sign that you need to get the propeller fixed.
 If you are not experiencing any major or moderate vibrations, it is safe to use a boat with a bent propeller.

 If you start to feel vibrations in the middle of your boating journey, you need to go back to the dock to get it checked out.
 Vibrations caused by a bent propeller are nasty for your motor, your engine, the transmission, as well as the v-drive.

 You don’t want to be in trouble that will cost you more than what it would cost to change the propeller after all!

 Nowadays, it is very cheap to fix a propeller.
 If you want to replace the propeller, it usually takes less than 10 minutes.

 However, in extreme conditions or situations where you would rather be safe than sorry, if you want to get the propeller replaced overnight, it will still not cost you more than $170.
 This is subject to where you live, which vendors are there around your area, and how much they charge.

 Most repair change services fall around the $100 mark.
 If you need to send the propeller back for factory results, you could be paying somewhere around $180.
 Or you could get a new one for around $400.